raiyan396/appointment-scheduler-api/takehome/README.md

-I'll write a clear, professional README in markdown format summarizing your Simple Appointment Scheduler API for PAMai, incorporating deployment, usage, endpoint, data format, and internal logic/case normalizations.

----

-# Simple Appointment Scheduler API for PAMai
+# Simple Appointment Scheduler API for PAM

 This API allows clients to schedule unique, non-overlapping appointments for a given location and time.
 The system is built using Node.js, AWS Lambda, and DynamoDB, ensuring high availability and easy deployment using the Serverless Framework.